Stadionul Motorul (Arad)

 Motorul Stadium is a multi-use stadium in Arad, Romania.
-It is currently used mostly for football matches and is the home ground of UTA Arad until the new Stadionul Francisc von Neuman is completed.
+It is currently used mostly for football matches and is the home ground of UTA Arad Academy.
 The stadium holds 4000 people, has an electronic scoreboard, a small floodlight for training and also a secondary training pitch behind the west stand.
 It is located in the Aradul Nou neighbourhood, next to the Caraiman station on the number 3 tram line of the public transport network.

 Between February 2017 and August 2018 the stadium was under renovation: during this time the old pitch was changed and a new artificial pitch installed, and the capacity of the stadium increased from 2000 to 4000 seats.